Proposed Budget Extends County’s Zero Percent Tax Levy Average to Eight Years

 “This budget is a testament to our commitment to building a thriving community that serves the needs and aspirations of all its members,” said Schenectady County Manager Rory Fluman.
 “I look forward to working with the County Legislature as they review this budget recommendation and to continue developing and implementing new initiatives for our community.”

 “We look forward to the Manager’s budget presentation and working together to finalize a budget in the coming weeks that prioritizes the delivery of services our residents depend on while maintaining fiscal responsibility and holding the line on taxes,” said Anthony Jasenski, Chair of the Schenectady County Legislature.

-“We thank the County Manager and his staff for crafting a budget that reflects the Legislature’s priorities,” said Schenectady County Legislator Philip Fields, Chair of the Ways and Means Committee.
-“Sound fiscal management has allowed us to keep the county’s tax levy the same as it was in 2016 while still providing record investments in infrastructure and other vital community services."
+“We thank the County Manager and his staff for their diligence in formulating a budget that reflects the Legislature’s priorities,” said Schenectady County Legislator Philip Fields, Chair of the Ways and Means Committee.
+“Sound fiscal stewardship has enables us to maintain the County’s tax levy at 2016 levels, while also making record investments in critical community services and infrastructure.”